armin-fx/BandedScad/doc/operator.md

   - radius as number or `[r1, r2]`
   - `r1` = bottom radius, `r2` = top radius
 - `opposite`  - if `true` reverse rotation of helix, default = `false`
+- `orientation`
+  - if `true`, orientation of Y-axis from the 2D-polygon is set along the surface of the cone.
+  - `false` = default, orientation of Y-axis from the 2D-polygon is set to Z-axis
 - `slices`    - count of segments from helix per full rotation
 - `convexity`
   - `0` - only concave polygon (default)